lco77/cisco-cdp-crawler-async/README.md

 ## dns_domains (JSON list string)
 A list of DNS suffixes that will be used to resolve unreachable CDP neighbors (by mean of: does not belong to "ssh_valid_ip_ranges")

 Example:
 ```shell
 dns_domains=["companyA.com","companyB.com"]
 ```

 ## manual_seeds (JSON object string)
-A dictionary of initial seeds.
+A dictionary of initial seeds

-NOTE that "credential" property MUST refer to a valid "id" property defined in "ssh_credentials" NOTE that "id" property MUST be equal to the CDP ID of the device.
-Otherwise the device will be discovered twice.
+NOTE that "credential" property MUST refer to a valid "id" property defined in "ssh_credentials"

+NOTE that "id" property MUST be equal to the CDP ID of the device.
+Otherwise the device will be discovered twice

 Example:
 ```shell
 manual_seeds=[{"id":"tacacs","hostname":"myhost","ip_address":"192.168.0.1","description":"Cisco Core Switch","parent":"","credential":"tacacs"}]